All Episodes

 Watching C-SPAN all weekend?

-It's the boyfriend's deal, but they don't want to mention his name because they don't want to drag his name through the mud.
+It's the boyfriends deal, but they don't want to mention his name because they don't want to drag his name through the mud.

 He's not a target of the investigation.

-And of course, a a single wacko kook blogger has the entire left-wing blogosphere believing that Rove is going to be indicted today.
+And of course, a single wacko kook blogger has the entire left-wing blogosphere believing that Rove is going to be indicted today.

-Uh you ought to see the left-wing bloggers.
+You ought to see the left-wing bloggers.

-At any rate, uh welcome back, folks, Rush Limboy here.
+At any rate, welcome back, folks.

-Uh half my brain tied behind my back just to make it fair.
+Half my brain tied behind my back just to make it fair.

-On this immigration business, it isn't that hard to understand.
+It isn't that hard to understand.

 It is really not a complicated issue.